BenjaminGrabow/Bookr/README.md

 ### Add Neccessary Environment Variables
 Edit the .env.sample file to add:

--A jsonwebtoken secret to encrypt jsonwebtoken
+- A jsonwebtoken secret to encrypt jsonwebtoken
--Port number where the server can listen on
+- Port number where the server can listen on

 After that rename the file to .env